-The Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs offer income support to agricultural producers when there is a substantial drop in revenue or prices for covered commodities.
+The FSA Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs offer income support to agricultural producers when there is a substantial drop in revenue or prices for covered commodities.
 Producers may make an election to select the type of coverage, PLC or ARC, in 2019, 2021, 2022, and 2023 and update program payment yields one time in 2020 for crop years 2020-2023.
-In FY 2022, the ARC and PLC programs met 98.5 percent of their farm enrollment targets.
+FSA had challenges meeting its FY 2023 target.
+Producer enrollment depends on the extent and duration of market swings, producer decisions on base reallocation and yield updates.

-In FY 2022, the Conservation Reserve Program (CRP) met its target for wetlands enrollment but is at 87.8 percent of the target for riparian buffers enrollment.
-CRP attributes the declining enrollment year-over-year to producers deciding to increase production to meet demands of the global food supply chain.
-Furthermore, the reduction of rental rates in the 2018 Farm Bill was not conducive to entice producers to enroll land in CRP.
-Outreach for enrollment in FY 2023 will continue; however, due to farm bill changes and current farm economy, it is difficult to forecast enrollment and progress for FY 2023.
+FSA experienced challenges in meeting its FY 2023 targets for wetlands and riparian buffers.
+FSA CRP recognizes the declining enrollment year-over-year is attributed to producers deciding to increase production to meet demands of the global food supply chain.
+Furthermore, the reduction of rental rates in the 2018 Farm Bill were not conducive to enticing producers to enroll land in CRP.
+FSA will continue outreach for enrollment in FY 2024; however, due to anticipated Farm Bill changes and current farm economy it is difficult to forecast enrollment and progress for FY 2024.